clairestyles/dummybloodsugar/README.md

 * All measurements with daily average ("daily" data)
 * Rolling average of the last 7 days, last 10 measurements or cumulative total ("rolling" data)

-Graph function allows user to specify graph type (daily or rolling) and time period (all available data, or most recent X days).
+Main graph function allows user to specify graph type (daily or rolling) and time period (all available data, or most recent X days).
+Boxplot of all available data also created.

 ## In the pipeline